DaleMargel/SParser/demo/markdown/Readme.md

 ## Progress
 At this point, the code is almost complete with a few features missing:

 - Sub lists
 - Html
 - Url
 - character escapes
+- package into user-friendly callable function
+- a snappy project name

-I wish to make this GFM compliant, so I need to implement the 500+ unit tests.
+I wish to make this GFM compliant, so I need to implement the 500+ GFM unit tests.
 I have already started on this but it will take time.
-I will implement the missing features in the process of adding the GFM tests.
+I will add the missing features while working on the GFM tests.

 ## Observations
-This markdown compiler is currently near it's final size so come size comparisons can be made. **Markd** is a very finely crafted markdown parser using a standard approach - and a good library to compare.
+This markdown compiler is currently near it's final size so size comparisons can be made. **Markd** is a very finely crafted markdown parser using a standard approach - and a good library to compare.
 At this point, this my parser is about **10%-20%** of the size of the Markd library (depending on compression). **This is a great sign**.

 Whether it can compete with speed remains to be seen.